youngho-kwon-class/ml-edu-lab/gan/challenges.md

 ## 🎓 Beginner (Undergraduate Level)

-- ✅ Implement a basic GAN using fully connected layers on MNIST.
-- 🔍 Visualize generated samples during training and compare them to real data.
+- ✅ Review the architecture of GAN and explain the role of the generator and discriminator.
+- 🔍 Modify the noise vector dimension and observe its effect on generated samples.
-- 📊 Plot the loss curves of the generator and discriminator.
+- 📊 Plot the loss curves of the generator and discriminator and interpret their trends.
+- 🧠 Describe the concept of adversarial training and why it's challenging.

 ---

 ## 🧪 Intermediate (Graduate Level)

+- 🧠 Visualize the latent space using t-SNE (already implemented in the notebook).
-- 🧠 Replace fully connected layers with convolutional layers (DCGAN).
+- 🔄 Replace fully connected layers with convolutional layers (DCGAN).
-- 🔄 Experiment with different activation functions (e.g., LeakyReLU vs ReLU).
+- 🧪 Try different activation functions (e.g., LeakyReLU vs ReLU).
-- 🧮 Try different optimizers (Adam, RMSprop) and analyze convergence behavior.
+- 📊 Experiment with different optimizers (Adam, RMSprop) and analyze convergence behavior.
-- 🧪 Add noise to the discriminator input and observe its effect on training stability.
+- 🧠 Add noise to the discriminator input and observe its effect on training stability.

 ---